-- ✓ Thursday: All committee members attend the resolutions writing session - At lunch, the Resolutions Chair reminds the President to announce the resolutions writing session and the deadline for submitting resolutions - The Resolutions Chair makes sure resolution forms are available at the resolutions writing session - The Resolutions Chair makes sure there are at least one flash drive and the delegate book available at the resolution writing breakout session. - The Committee answers questions and provides clarification as needed. - The Committee verifies that seconders are delegates. - The Committee edits, compares, renders moot, and compiles new resolutions. - The Committee prepares final formatted packet for Friday morning. - The Committee prints hard copies for the President and each Area representative and delivers them by the end of business on Thursday. - The Executive Director emails the Friday morning packet to the session attendees and the Executive Committee and ensures that it is posted on the session web page. - ✓ Friday: All committee members attend their session Area meetings and the amendments discussion session. - At Area meetings: Committee members assist Area representatives to record edits, record requests to pull from the Consent Calendar, collect amendments, and to notify the Resolutions\Chair if there are questions. - At lunch: The Resolutions Chair reminds the President to announce the amendments discussion session and amendment submission deadline, and reminds contacts that they should attend. - After lunch: The Resolutions Chair and other available committee members begin compiling amendments and begin to address potential conflicts and other issues. - Amendments discussion session: The Committee answers questions, provides clarification as needed.
+- ✓ Thursday: All committee members attend the resolutions session - At lunch, the Resolutions Chair reminds the President to announce the deadline for submitting resolutions and reminds contacts they must attend the resolutions discussion session. - The Resolutions Chair makes sure resolution signature forms are available at the registration table. - o The Committee answers questions and provides clarification as needed. - o The Committee verifies that seconders are delegates. - The Committee edits, compares, renders moot, and compiles new resolutions. - o The Committee prepares final formatted packet for Friday morning. - The Committee prints hard copies for the President and each Area representative and delivers them by the end of business on Thursday. - The Resolutions Chair sends the packet to the printer for duplication and distribution by 7:30 am the following morning. - The Executive Director emails the Friday morning packet to the session attendees and the Executive Committee and ensures that it is posted on the session web page. - ✓ Friday: All committee members attend their session Area meetings and the amendments discussion session. - At Area meetings: Committee members assist Area representatives to record edits, record requests to pull from the Consent Calendar, collect amendments, and to notify the Resolutions Chair if there are questions. - At lunch: The Resolutions Chair reminds the President to announce the amendment submission deadline, and reminds contacts that they must attend the amendments discussion session. - After lunch: The Resolutions Chair and other available committee members begin compiling amendments and begin to address potential conflicts and other issues. - Amendments discussion session: The Committee answers questions, provides clarification as needed. - Urgent resolutions: The Resolutions Chair notifies the President whether or not the Executive Committee needs to meet.

-- Urgent resolutions: The Resolutions Chair notifies the President whether or not the Executive Committee needs to meet. - The Committee edits, compares, renders moot and compiles new amendments and any urgent resolutions. - The\Committee prepares final formatted packet for Saturday morning and submits to the printer per the instructions provided by the Executive Director. - The Committee\prints hard copies for the President, Parliamentarian, Executive Director and Resolutions Chair, and delivers them by the end of business on Friday. - The Executive Director emails the Saturday morning packet to the session attendees and the Executive Committee and ensure that the packet is posted on the session website. - ✓ Saturday: All committee members attend the general session. - Before voting session begins: The Resolutions Chair retrieves four copies of printed packets from the office to bring to the meeting with the President. - Before voting session begins: The Resolutions Chair and the Executive Director meet with the President and Parliamentarian and review the packets - If there are errors: The Resolutions Chair prepares an addendum for distribution to the body before resolutions debate begins. - During the voting session: The Resolutions Committee listens to debate, while committee members at the resolutions table record results of votes, record referral instructions, and identify potential issues.
+- The Committee edits, compares, renders moot and compiles new amendments and any urgent resolutions. - The Committee prepares final formatted packet for Saturday morning and the Resolutions Chair submits to the printer per the instructions provided by the Executive Director. - The Committee_prints hard copies for the President, Parliamentarian, Executive Director and Resolutions Chair, and delivers them by the end of business on Friday. - The Executive Director emails the Saturday morning packet to the session attendees and the Executive Committee and ensures that the packet is posted on the session website. - ✓ Saturday: All committee members attend the general session. - Before voting session begins: The Resolutions Chair retrieves four copies of printed packets from the office to bring to the meeting with the President. - Before voting session begins: The Resolutions Chair and the Executive Director meet with the President and Parliamentarian and review the packets - o If there are errors: The Resolutions Chair prepares an addendum for distribution to the body before resolutions debate begins. - During the voting session: The Resolutions Committee listens to debate, while committee members at the resolutions table record results of votes, record referral instructions, and identify potential issues.